ThoughtFull-World/tf-dreams/README.md

 - 🎤 **Voice Recording**: Speak your dreams naturally (up to 60 seconds)
 - 🤖 **AI Story Generation**: Transform voice into coherent narratives using OpenAI GPT-4
+- 🧠 **Memory-Aware**: Mem0 recalls your past dreams for personalized storytelling
 - 🎬 **Video Creation**: Generate stunning videos with Fal.ai
 - 📚 **Dream Library**: Access all your past dreams with magic link authentication
 - 🔗 **Social Sharing**: Share your dream videos with a unique link